xach/qlmapper/README.txt

-qlmapper is a library for loading some code in a fresh SBCL environment for each system or release in Quicklisp.
+qlmapper is an SBCL-only library for loading some code in a fresh SBCL environment for each system or release in Quicklisp.

 It is available from https://github.com/xach/qlmapper/